2013 MINI Cooper Coupe Interior

 - "That vast and silly central speedo works no better in here than in any other Mini." -- Edmunds (2012)

 - "The cartoonish speedometer stays at its center stage position atop the dash; so, too, does the tachometer behind the comfortable steering wheel.
 But Mini's somewhat tricky multimedia interface remains." -- Motor Trend (2012)

 - "Do note that there's no touchscreen in the Mini Coupe (or any other vehicle with Mini Connected).
 Instead, there's a tiny joystick between the front seats that operates the system.
 Instead of using four-way directional movement, the joystick spins to move up and down the menu structure, and a press down on the stick selects an item.
 It's not necessarily difficult to use, but it's not as simple as it could be, either." -- Autoblog (2012)

-Although the 2013 Coupe has just 9.8 cubic feet of trunk space, reviewers say that it’s usefully-designed with a standard pass-through to accommodate longer items.
-That’s more cargo space than what the Mazda Miata or Subaru BRZ offer, and one test driver also notes that the Coupe has a useful parcel shelf behind its seats.
+Although the 2013 Coupe has just 9.8 cubic feet of trunk space, reviewers say that it’s useful, and it has a standard pass-through to accommodate longer items.
+The Mini Cooper Coupe has more cargo space than the Mazda Miata or Subaru BRZ.
+One test driver notes that the Coupe has a useful parcel shelf behind its seats.

 - "While style is the priority in this niche vehicle, the Coupe is not totally impractical.
 A wide-opening rear hatch and a decent amount of cargo space make this car a joyous and fuel-efficient grocery fetcher, as long as you're not shopping at Costco." -- Kelley Blue Book